Fans near and far show up to Richmond Raceway, despite the heat

 And for the group, they “underestimated” the size and volume that comes with the raceway.

-The Cook Out 400 at Richmond Raceway on Sunday saw thousands watch the next stop on the NASCAR Cup Series.
+The Cook Out 400 on Sunday brought thousands to watch the next stop on the NASCAR Cup Series tour.
 Chris Buescher took home the hardware for the third time in his career and clinched a playoff spot.

 Beyond the race, fans showed up in Virginia’s capital from across the country.
 The Richmond Times-Dispatch talked with fans who came from as far away as Chicago to see the race.